Everything you need to know about Icelandic horses

 Events celebrating the Icelandic horse

-So, it is no secret that we love our Icelandic horses, and to many they are a symbol of national pride, but did you know that we host many events around the year to celebrate our equestrian friends?
+So, it's no secret that we love our Icelandic horses, and to many they're a symbol of national pride, but did you know that we host many events around the year to celebrate our equestrian friends?

 Photo by Rebecca Stumpf